cs-ed/edtech-plan-msrobertsGHS/README.md

 ### Impacts

-How will the technology help *all* students learn?
-Self-Paced
-Videos
-Note Templates
+All students will engage in curriculum that is engaging, accessible, and relevant.
+To ensure that all students able to learn in the CS – Principles course, the course incorporates the Universal Design for Learning (UDL) framework designed by the Center for Applied Special Technology.

+Maximizing Students’ Strengths and Reducing Instructional Barriers
+•	The course is self-paced which addresses the important concept that learner variability is the norm, not the exception.
+Students who really excel can proceed at their own pace and study ahead even into any of the future courses.
+•	Since the students can move at their own pace and teachers are able to track their progress, the teacher can address students individually at their current level.
+•	Students with special needs will find on-demand videos and note-templates will scaffold instruction and provide flexibility to review lessons at any time.
+•
 Collaborative Approach, students take the lead at times and teachers often learn from students, there is an energy in the classroom that we are all working together and solving the problems together
 Peer Programming
 Hands-On approach
 Personal Choice in final course project keeps all students interested in the class The technology and entry point attracts a new population of students who otherwise wouldn’t have considered themselves an AP student
 Computer science itself is addictive, debugging your errors, and showcasing your final product.
 You never forget the sense of accomplishment when you have completed your first running program.
+Worked Examples -

 Building Student Resiliency
 Debugging